May 2, 1536 – Anne Boleyn, Queen of England, was arrested and imprisoned on charges of adultery, incest, treason and witchcraft.

 May 2, 1961 - Lyeffion High School made three first-placements in a dual track meet with Flomaton in Flomaton on this Tuesday, according to Lyeffion’s Coach Dale Brown.
 In the 440-yard dash, 880-yard dash and 440-yard relay, Lyeffion took firsts.
 Danny Covin ran the 440-yard dash in 57.9 seconds.
 Thomas Frazier took first in the 880 for Lyeffion in two minutes 24 seconds.
 The 440-yard relay was made in 51.7 seconds by Danny Covin, Thomas Frazier, William Cater and Charles Salter.
 Lyeffion’s Floyd Fields placed third in the 100-yard dash.
 In the mile run, Patton Brown came in second and William Cater third.
 Floyd Fields won second in the 220-yard dash, Bobby Salter was third in the 440, Wendell Brown second in 880 and Danny Covin placed second in the broad jump.

-May 2, 1964 – During the Vietnam War, an explosion sank the USS Card while it is docked at Saigon.
-Viet Cong forces were suspected of placing a bomb on the ship.
-No one was injured and the ship was eventually raised and repaired.
-The Card, an escort carrier being used as an aircraft and helicopter ferry, had arrived in Saigon on April 30.
+May 2, 1964 – During the Vietnam War, an explosion sank the USS Card while it is docked at Saigon, and Viet Cong forces were suspected of placing a bomb on the ship.

 May 2, 1964 – First ascent of Shishapangma, the fourteenth highest mountain in the world and the lowest of the Eight-thousanders.